[ Pay Online ]

 What to expect when you arrive at a San Diego Archers Rube Powell Balboa Park Archery Range event before 8:15 am

-When you step up to the registration table, you’ll be asked to sign a paper waiver, read the safety brief on the back of the waiver, pick up your scorecard; then head over to the practice area with your gear.
+When you step up to the visitors table, you’ll be asked to sign a paper waiver, read the safety brief on the back of the waiver, pick up your scorecard; then head over to the practice area with your gear.

 Yes, waivers must be signed for everyone stepping onto the archery range during a tournament, including all guests.